ilVecc/RobotProgrammingControl/README.md

 Due to it's structure, we have an elbow singularity for most of the poses.

-The `homework_scara_robot.urdf.xacro` file contains the URDF file of the given robot.
+The `homework_scara_robot.urdf.xacro` file is the URDF of the given robot.
+This can be viewed in Rviz using the command `roslaunch display.launch` (with argument `gui:=true` to also launch the `joint_state_controller_gui` and play with the joints).

 The `kinematics.py` file shows an example of FK/IK for the robot using the DH table and homogeneous matrices.

 The `ros_kinematics.py` file compares ROS TF and the previous manual computation, showing the same results.
+This requires the URDF to be loaded as described above.

 Python2 and the `numpy`, `numpy-quaternion` packages are required.